eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

 ### Verifiable Credentials

 Verifiable Credentials (VC) are part of the Self-Sovereign Identity (SSI) standard by the W3C.
 Details about Catena-X specific VCs can be found in the [CX - 0016 Company Attribute Verification](#standards) standard.
-As mentioned there, it offers a `UseCaseFrameworkConditionCX` type allowing a data provider to check if specific conditions, like a signed use case contract as introduced in the [Purpose-base Usage Policy section](#purpose-based-usage-policy), are agreed.
+As mentioned there, it offers a `UseCaseFrameworkConditionCX` type allowing a data provider to check if specific conditions, like a signed use case contract as introduced in the [Purpose-base Usage Policy section](#purpose-based-policy), are agreed.
+Further technical documentation are presented in the [SSI Docu](https://github.com/eclipse-tractusx/ssi-docu/tree/main/docs/architecture) repository.

 <!-- !Mandatory! -->
 ## Standards